heremaps/here-data-sdk-cpp/CONTRIBUTING.md

-# HERE OLP SDK for C++ Contributor Guide
+# HERE Data SDK for C++ Contributor Guide

-## Contributing to HERE OLP SDK for C++
+## Contributing to HERE Data SDK for C++

 First off, thanks for taking the time to contribute!
-The team behind the [HERE OLP SDK for C++](https://github.com/heremaps/here-data-sdk-cpp) gratefully accepts contributions via [pull requests](https://help.github.com/articles/about-pull-requests/) filed against the [GitHub project](https://github.com/heremaps/here-data-sdk-cpp/pulls).
+The team behind the [HERE Data SDK for C++](https://github.com/heremaps/here-data-sdk-cpp) gratefully accepts contributions via [pull requests](https://help.github.com/articles/about-pull-requests/) filed against the [GitHub project](https://github.com/heremaps/here-data-sdk-cpp/pulls).
 As part of filing a pull request, we ask you to sign off the [Developer Certificate of Origin](https://developercertificate.org/) (DCO).

 ## Development